Can you have orthodontic treatment when pregnant?

 31 March · 3 minutes

-However, it should always be performed under medical supervision since the priority is the safety of the mother and the child.
-Although it is a dental change, it is still a medical activity, so it is very important that a doctor is aware of the case.
+If you are expecting and want to start your clear aligner treatment, it should always be performed under medical supervision since the priority is the safety of you and the child.
+Although it is a dental change, it is still a medical activity, so the doctor should be made aware of your pregnancy.

 According to the NHS, X-rays are not normally recommended for pregnant women unless it's an emergency, however, you should always refer to a doctor for a personal assessment.

-X-rays of the mouth do not expose the reproductive organs to a direct X-ray and, in addition, a lead apron is used to protect both mother and baby from radiation, making the risk low.
+At Impress, we know that X-rays of the mouth do not expose the reproductive organs to direct harm, and, in addition, a lead apron is used to protect both mother and baby from radiation, making the risk low.

 What treatment is the most convenient?

-Without a doubt, we are committed to using the least invasive treatment, which is invisible orthodontics.
-During pregnancy, there is more sensitivity, so wearing invasive devices can be a discomfort for the future mother.
+We are committed to using the least invasive treatment, which is invisible orthodontics.
+During pregnancy, there is more sensitivity and increased plaque buildup, which can be heightened with fixed orthodontics.

 Is it harmful to the foetus?

-The foetus will not experience any problems due to the fact that the mother is undergoing orthodontics.
+The foetus will not experience any problems because the mother is undergoing orthodontics.
 The mother is the one who will notice the changes.

 What do I do if I am in treatment and get pregnant?

-First of all, you should see a specialist immediately, so that they can assess your particular case and the current situation.
+First of all, you should see a specialist immediately, so they can assess your case and the current treatment plan.
 In the event that the specialist deems it necessary to stop treatment, it will be paused and, after delivery, a 3D scan will be taken again and the next steps discussed.

 Can I take medicine for dental issues during pregnancy?